Register

 Our Story

-The five years of the festival has seen participation from over 400 poets, musicians, lyricists and performers and the programming has included Individual performances, Panel discussions, Workshops and Readings.
+The six years of the festival has seen participation from over 400 poets, musicians, lyricists and performers and the programming has included Individual performances, Panel discussions, Workshops and Readings.
 The festival has brought poets and poetry from across the country, with substantial regional and ethnic flavours to the audiences of Bangalore.

 The festival has grown to become a beloved fixture in the literary and cultural calendar of the city, and is now being recongnised across the country.